ghoomfrog/silili/README.md

 # Phonology and Orthography

-Lil Si has 7 consonants—p, t, k, m, n[^n], s and l—and 3 vowels—i, u and a.
+Lil Si has 7 consonants—p, t, k, m, n,[^n] s and l—and 3 vowels—i, u and a.
 Its main writing system is the Latin alphabet.

 *i* and *u* can alternatively be written as *j* and *w* respectively for better readability (e.g. at the start or end of a word).